fenago/kubernetes-course/md/Lab_10.md

 =======

-In this chapter, we have seen the different ways that Kubernetes provides to associate environment-specific data with our applications running as containers.
+In this lab, we have seen the different ways that Kubernetes provides to associate environment-specific data with our applications running as containers.